Chicago Motorcycle Accident Lawyer

 However, Illinois does not require motorcyclists to carry uninsured or uninsured motorist property damage coverage.
 This means that if a motorcyclist chooses not to purchase this additional coverage, they will most likely have to pay for property damage out of their own pocket for the property damage they incur.

 If you, a loved one, or someone you know needs help, it will cost you nothing to discuss your injury case with one of the Chicago motorcycle accident attorneys from the law firm of Taxman, Pollock, Murray & Bekkerman, LLC.
-Give us a call anytime at (312) 586-1700 or fill out our online form to set up a free consultation.
+Give us a call anytime or contact us via the form below.

 Our Firm Proudly Serves The Following Areas Around Chicago, IL